Irene Dobbs Jackson

 African Americans were only allowed to use a segregated branch library.
 Jackson pressed for a library card at the main branch and received one.
-She taught at Spelman for almost 50 years.
+She was interviewed for the Civil Rights History Project.

-She, like her mother, had six children.
-The Georgia House of Representatives passed a resolution commemorating her after her death in 1999.
+Jackson died in 1999, after which the Georgia House of Representatives passed a resolution commemorating her.

-In 2020, the redevelopment of the home she had with her husband was targeted for redevelopment as affordable housing for Atlanta University graduate students and researchers.
+In 2020, a redevelopment of the home she had with her husband was planned to provide affordable housing for Atlanta University graduate students and researchers.